StephenWinters95/FLIT_Main_Ste/README.md

 * Tasks:  Checkbox-marked list of tasks to address this user story.

 Mid-way through the project, I created a template to capture project bugs to facilitate separate tracking/reporting.
+I found this useful for 'larger' bugs although I maintained an issue logging spreadsheet for the project, and logged almost 70 issues in the 6 or so weeks of development.

 ### Project Issues